 What is a Discussion Group Leader?

-Each table is assigned on Discussion Group Leader.
+Each table is assigned a Discussion Group Leader (DGL).
 Her role will be to lead and connect your group through the year: discussions, communications, activities and much more.
 She will offer support and answer any questions that you may have.
-Her heart is to dive into relationship and create a safe, fun and loving atmosphere for each members experience.
+Her heart is to dive into relationships and create a safe, fun and loving atmosphere for each members experience.

 What is a Mentor Mom?

-Each table is assigned one mentor.
-A mentor is a woman who offers information and perspective gained through their own mature personal experiences.
-Mentors carry a vital roll in listening, encouraging and guiding MOPS moms through the twists and turns of life with a preschooler.
+Each table is assigned one mentor mom, a woman who offers information and perspective gained through their own mature personal experiences.
+Mentors carry a vital role in listening, encouraging and guiding MOPS moms through the twists and turns of life with a preschooler.'
 She will guide you in prayer, conversation and love.
-We are beyond blessed to have so many "older wisers" walking with us.
+We are beyond blessed to have so many "older 'wisers'" walking with us.